 For the cleaning solution, you’ll need:

-Putting the steps together to complete your natural homemade wipes
+Putting the steps together to complete your disinfectant wipes

 Mix the ingredients in the glass jar, add your clothes and push down so they become saturated, and screw on the lid.
 When you use a wipe, toss it in the laundry and set aside until you’ve used all the others in the jar.
 Repeat the process.